FlowFuse/website/src/blog/2023/06/flowforge-1-8-released.md

 <!--more-->

 ## More reliable and scalable Node-RED applications
-Are you running business-critical processes in Node-RED and need to ensure they're always available and can handle increasing workloads?
-We heard you!
+Do you want to run business-critical processes in Node-RED and need to ensure they are always available and can handle increasing workloads?
 We're excited to introduce High Availability (HA) in FlowForge to support your needs.

-Say you're managing a large influx of HTTP requests to your Node-RED instances.
-With our latest update, FlowForge now ensures that these requests are distributed evenly across your instances.
-This means your applications are less likely to experience downtime and can handle higher traffic loads​.
+Suppose you're managing a large influx of HTTP requests to your Node-RED instances.
+With our latest update, FlowForge now ensures that these requests are evenly distributed across two instances.
+This means your applications are less likely to experience downtime and can manage higher traffic loads.
+You can easily activate HA mode during the creation of an instance.
+For more details, please see our [documentation](...).

-You might be wondering about editing flows in this new HA environment.
-For now, we've disabled editing in the HA environment to ensure consistency across instances.
-But don't worry, you can still develop your flows in a single instance and then seamlessly roll them out to your HA-ready production instance.
-See therefore also our next new feature, DevOps Pipelines.
 High Availability is our first [preview feature](https://flowforge.com/handbook/product/versioning/#preview-features), and your feedback is crucial.
 We encourage you to try out HA in your Node-RED instances and share your experiences with us.
 Your feedback will help us refine this feature and make it even better.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/zS6P3RR86vE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## DevOps Pipelines

-Have you ever worried about the stability of new updates in your Node-RED production environment?
-Our new feature is designed to help you manage these concerns.
-DevOps Pipelines allow you to manage and track multiple deployments of your Node-RED instances, progressing through stages like test, development, staging, and production with ease​.
+DevOps Pipelines enable you to manage and track multiple deployments of your Node-RED instances, effortlessly progressing through stages such as testing, development, staging, and production.
+In [FlowForge Version 1.4](blog/2023/02/flowforge-1-4-0-released.md),  we introduced the "Support for Staged Development".
+Now, we're taking it one step further.
+Within your applications section, you are now able to create your own DevOps Pipeline and track the progress across each instance in one view.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/S--viuPhrS8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>